VAT in the Digital Age: E-invoicing and Real-time reporting (part 2)

 We can help you with all your VAT questions.
 Please feel free to contact us, for example by booking an appointment directly through our website.

-At Less Grey, we have the knowledge and experience to help you with VAT Advice, Compliance and Refunds.
+At Less Grey, we have the knowledge and experience to help you in the areas of Advice, Compliance and Returns.
 And if you are interested in IOSS, it is good to know that Less Grey is one of the largest VAT intermediaries in the Netherlands.